 44. I enrolled in Quarrier's combined junior and secondary school.
-Mr. Elder, the headmaster, was a kind man and so was Mr. Mr. Mr. the art teacher.
+Mr. Elder, the headmaster, was a kind man and so was SNR Mr. QAI the art teacher.
 I joined the headmaster's Book Club and became an avid reader, but only in school.
 I don't remember many books in 43 other than religious ones.
-An aficionado of Robert Burns, Mr. Elder encouraged me to read about him which Mr. Wasn't happy about.
+An aficionado of Robert Burns, Mr. Elder encouraged me to read about him which Mr. QBA wasn't happy about.
 He said Burns was a drunkard and irreligious and wouldn't allow any books about him or his poetry in 43.

-45. Shortly after starting school, I was summoned to about speaking to an older boy who had a bit of a reputation.
+45. Shortly after starting school, I was summoned to QBAVQBB sitting room and questioned about speaking to an older boy who had a bit of a reputation.
 I told them he approached me because I was new.
-Mr. asked if he had offered me a cigarette, which he hadn't.
+Mr. QBA asked if he had offered me a cigarette, which he hadn't.
 I was told to stay away from him and warned if I spoke to him again they would know about it.
-For a while, Mr. smelt my hands and breath to see if I had been smoking.
+For a while, Mr. QBA smelt my hands and breath to see if I had been smoking.
 We were constantly questioned by them about who we talked to and encouraged to tell tales on one another.